G-Core/product-documentation/documentation/waap/getting-started/waap-modes.md

 toc:
    --1--Monitor mode: "monitor-mode"
    --1--Protect mode: "protect-mode"
+   --1--Inactive mode: "inactive-mode"
+   --1--Stopped mode: "stopped-mode"
-   --1--How requests are processed in each mode: "how-requests-are-processed-in-each-mode" --1--Enable a WAAP mode for your domain: "enable-a-waap-mode-for-your-domain"
+   --1--How requests are processed in monitor and protect modes: "how-requests-are-processed-in-monitor-and-protect-modes" --1--Enable monitor and protect modes: "enable-monitor-and-protect-modes-for-your-domain"
-pageTitle: Learn about WAAP monitor and protect modes | Gcore
+pageTitle: Learn about WAAP modes | Gcore
-pageDescription: Learn how to enable monitor and protect modes for your domain.
+pageDescription: Learn how WAAP behaves in monitor, protect, inactive, and stopped modes.
+Enable monitor and protect modes for a domain.
 ---
 # WAAP modes

-In Gcore WAAP, you can use two modes: monitor and protect.

-Each mode defines how the system will manage incoming traffic to your domain: log information about every request without taking action or challenge and block all malicious requests.
+Gcore WAAP has four modes: monitor, protect, inactive, and stopped.
+Each mode defines how the system will manage incoming traffic to your domain.

 ## Monitor mode